ee-uet/UETRV_Pcore_doc/README.md

     gtkwave trace.vcd

-The `imem` and `max_cycles` by be overwritten in Makefile using.
+The `imem` and `max_cycles` may be overwritten in Makefile using.

     make sim-verilate imem=</path/to/hex/file> max_cycles=<No. of cycles>

 ### Verification

-Pcore uses RISOF framework to run Architecture Compatibility Tests (ACTs).
+UET_Pcore uses RISOF framework to run Architecture Compatibility Tests (ACTs).
 Instructions to run these tests can be followed in [verif](/verif/) directory.